sdss/idlutils/goddard/pro/database/aaareadme.txt

 /zdbase directory.
 These include the Yale Bright Star Catalog, the RC3 Galaxy catalog, and a catalog of HST observations.

+Oct-2010
+The database internal format has been modified to allow entries with a total length larger than 32767 bytes.
+This has required some updating of the internal header format and modifying the five procedures:

+DBCREATE, DB_INFO(), DB_ITEM(), DB_ITEM_INFO() DBOPEN

+Everything should be transparent to the user -- databases are created in the new format, but the software works in the same way with either the new or old format.

+1. DBCREATE now always creates databases in the new format.
+2. There might be problems if one opens linked databases with one in the new format and one in the old format.

+Byte 118 in the QDB common block is now set to 1 if the database is in the new format, and one can also query DB_INFO('NEWDB') to determine if the database is in the new format.
+Below are the four values stored in the database common blocks which were formerly 2 bytes but are now 4 bytes.

+QDB           Bytes             Descrip
+Old:           82-83  record length of DBF file (integer*2)
+New:         105-108  record length of DBF file (integer*4)

+QITEMS
+Old           22-23  Number of values for item (1 for scalar) (integer*2) New          179-182 Number of values for item (1 for scalar) (integer*4)

+Old            24-25 Starting byte position in original DBF record (integer*2) New          183-186 Starting byte position in original DBF record (integer*4)

+Old          171-172 Starting byte in record returned by DBRD (integer*2) New          187-190 Starting byte in record returned by DBRD (integer*4)

+Nov-2009     String items are now allowed to be "SORT" index type.
+Updates to
+             DBINDEX and DBFIND_SORT.

 Dec-2006:    DBINDEX - Automatically enlarge the index (.dbx) file if necessary.
 	     Avoid use of EXECUTE() if possible.